Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 General principles

-How to get rid of a wax plug in the ear yourself?
-This process is carried out in several stages, because only a doctor can remove a dense lump of sulfur under the pressure of water at a time.
-And it's much more difficult to deal with it on your own.
-Cork removal steps include:
+How to get rid of wax plug in the ear yourself?
+This process is carried out in several stages, because only a doctor can remove a dense lump of sulfur under water pressure in one go.
+And dealing with this on your own is much more difficult.
+The steps to remove a plug include:

 • softening;